moraitis-alexandros/Analyzing-Real-World-POS-Data-Unveiling-Consumer-Behavior-and-Strategic-Insights-using-SAS-Software/README.md

 # Analyzing Real-World POS Data: Unveiling Consumer Behavior & Strategic Insights using SAS Software

-The present work entails a comprehensive analysis of real sales data from XYZ Company, specializing in retail products related to hobbies like camping, golf, and more.
+The present work entails a comprehensive analysis of real sales data from XYZ Company located in Brazil, specializing in retail products related to hobbies like camping, golf, and more.
 This analysis employs exploratory methods alongside machine learning techniques, including RFM analysis (clustering), market basket analysis, and prediction using decision trees.
 Leveraging the capabilities of SAS Viya & SAS EG tools, this study extracts valuable insights from the data, uncovering patterns and trends critical for informed strategic decision-making.

 [**Exploratory Analysis**](https://github.com/moraitis-alexandros/Analyzing-Real-World-POS-Data-Unveiling-Consumer-Behavior-and-Strategic-Insights-using-SAS-Software/blob/main/Exploratory-Analysis)